siffiejoe/lua-microscope/doc/readme.txt

     `"noregistry"`.
 All settings that limit graph node output also apply to the references in the registry.

+*   `"sizes"`, `"nosizes"`

+    If [lua-getsize][2] is available in `package.cpath`, the size of a table, userdata, thread, and function will be added to the label automatically.
+This setting enables/disables the creation of extra nodes in the graph also showing the object's size.
+The default is `"nosizes"`.

 *   any other string

     Any other string is used as a label for the graph.
 If multiple